 The Student Representative Committee includes Stephen Richardson (Chair), Susan Hogan (CDT Project Manager) and student representatives from each cohort.
-The role of the student representative is to seek out any issues their cohort colleagues may have and table these for discussion.
-Students are also encouraged to give feedback on the course generally, for example in terms of teaching, learning, facilities etc. Please note that if you have a personal issue to discuss outside of this forum you can raise this with one of the CDT's academic or support staff.
+The role of the student representative committee is to seek out any issues cohort colleagues may have and table these for discussion.
+Students are also encouraged to give feedback on the course generally, for example in terms of teaching, learning, facilities etc. Please note that if a student has a personal issue to discuss outside of this forum they can do so through one of the CDT's academic or support staff.